 TLS 1.2/1.3, and HTTPS, are used to protect data in transit.
-Swimlane encrypts data between the Swimlane application server and client browsers, and MongoDB from Swimlane tenant and API services.
+Swimlane encrypts data between the Swimlane application server and client browsers, as well as between MongoDB and Swimlane tenant and API services.

 Secure SDLC

 The Swimlane engineering team reduces security risks in the software development lifecycle (SDLC) process by implementing the following controls: